Skip to content

 --full-testsDisable tests.unit scoping and run the default incremental/full test gate behavior

-By default, wu:prep uses the current WU’s tests.unit entries to scope the test gate.
+When the active preset supports path-scoped execution, wu:prep uses the current WU’s tests.unit entries to scope the test gate.

 Must be run from worktree - errors if run from main.